Úrsula Corberó: Public image

 Corberó at the red carpet of the 32nd Goya Awards (February 2018).

 Since October 2018, Corberó has been the ambassador of the Fiorever collection by Bulgari.
 She's been the face of several brands over the years such as Tampax (2011 and 2014), Stradivarius (2014), Maybelline (from 2015 to 2017), Calzedonia (2015) and Falabella (2019).
 She created the Harajuku collection for the eyewear brand Multiopticas in 2018.

 In 2020, Corberó posed for the French fashion designer Simon Porte Jacquemus during the #JacquemusAtHome campaign.
 In 2021, she became the global ambassador of the Japanese cosmetics producer, Shiseido.

 Corberó is considered a "fashion icon" and created buzz with her Teresa Helbig dress, which featured a lateral opening that showed her leg, at the 30th Goya Awards.
 She has denied rumors of anorexia, attributing her physique to a healthy diet and various forms of exercise, including pilates.

 Corberó is Catalan but does not have an opinion on the Catalan independence movement.
 Following the outcome of the 2017 Catalan independence referendum, she tweeted that she was "heartbroken" by the ensuing police violence.

-In May 2018, thanks to the worldwide success of Money Heist, Corberó became the most followed Spanish celebrity on Instagram with more than 5 million followers.
-She currently has over 22 million followers.
+In May 2018, Corberó became the most followed Spanish celebrity on Instagram with more than 5 million followers.